microsoft/azuredevopslabs/labs/java/dockerbuildagent/readme.md

     - _account_ is your VSTS account name (the bit before .visualstudio.com)
     - _pat_ is your PAT

-    You should see a message indicating "Listening for Jobs":
+    You should see a message indicating **Listening for Jobs**:

     ![The agent container running](images/agent-container-running.png)

-    > **Note**: This starts a docker container (called vstsagent) that has a VSTS agent running inside it.
+    {% include note.html content="This starts a docker container (called vstsagent) that has a VSTS agent running inside it.
 The agent is connected to your VSTS account and has also mounted the VM Docker socket so that the container can perform Docker operations (like building containers).
 It is created from a Dockerfile (listed below) that installs PhantomJS for running headless Selenium tests and configures Docker certs and environment variables.
 You can move this terminal to the side since the container is running interactively, so the prompt you are seeing is actually inside the container.
-Open a new terminal by clicking on the Terminal Emulator icon in the toolbar.
+Open a new terminal by clicking on the Terminal Emulator icon in the toolbar" %}

     ```dockerfile
     # Dockerfile for custom vsts agent image with phantomjd and docker config